connorjburton/hmac-auth-express/README.md

 #### What your HMAC should look like

 This example uses the default `options.header` and `options.identifier`.
-These will be different if you override said defaults

 `Authorization: HMAC 1573504737300:76251c6323fbf6355f23816a4c2e12edfd10672517104763ab1b10f078277f86`